-WoodWorks© Sizer software is used to size constant cross-section structural members and to perform preliminary whole-structure modeling and design.
+WoodWorks© Sizer is used to size constant cross-section structural members and to perform preliminary whole-structure modeling and design.

 Sizer designs beams, columns, joists, wall studs, or solid wall and floor panels made with sawn lumber and timber, glulam, structural composite lumber (LVL, LSL or PSL), wood I-joists, and cross-laminated timber (CLT).